In today's lesson, we'll cover two confusing capitalization rules. Here we go!

 Aunt Edna asked my dad if he wanted to sit near Mom.

-Aunt Edna and Mom are being used as a specific person's name, and neither of has have a possessive adjective/pronoun or article before them, so they should be capitalized.
+Aunt Edna and Mom are being used as a specific person's name, and neither has a possessive adjective/pronoun or article before it, so they should be capitalized.

 Dad has the word my before it, so it should start with a lowercase letter.